-When children do not follow instructions and cause low level disruption in class, we will verbally warn the child to make better choices and may move their physical position in class.
+When children do not follow instructions and cause low level disruption in class, we will verbally warn the child to make better choices and might move their physical position in class.
 For repeated disruptions, children can be sent to another class or the HT.
 Children will never be sent out of class on their own as this could escalate into a safeguarding issue.
 Children will be returned to classes after an agreed amount of time or when the supervising adult feels that they are ready.
+Children might have to finish activities in playtimes but this will only ever be for a few minutes so that they can still have time to go outside and play before the next lesson.